 For children aged 3-12 years with diagnosed or suspected Childhood Apraxia of Speech (CAS).

-The Childhood Apraxia of Speech Clinic at the University of Melbourne is a specialised, intensive therapy clinic for children with diagnosed or suspected CAS.
-The intensive clinics run in January, July and November of each year.
+The Childhood Apraxia of Speech Clinic at the University of Melbourne is a specialised, therapy clinic for children with diagnosed or suspected CAS.
+This clinic runs with sessions throughout the year.

 Who is this clinic for?

 Childhood Apraxia of Speech (CAS) is a difficulty that impacts on children’s ability to make accurate movements when trying to produce the sounds of speech.
 This is sometimes referred to as problems with speech motor planning or execution (movement).

 Children with CAS have unclear speech and may have shown little progress with traditional forms of speech treatment which do not target the motor planning and execution issues underlying CAS.
 CAS is diagnosed by a speech pathologist.